-The affirmative vote of the holders of $66^{2}/3\%$ of the outstanding shares of all stock entitled to vote at the annual meeting is required for approval of Proposal 2.
+The affirmative vote of the holders of $66^2/3\%$ of the outstanding shares of all stock entitled to vote at the annual meeting is required for approval of Proposal 2.
 Shares not present at the meeting and shares voting "abstain" effectively count as votes against the amendment.
 If Proposal 2 is approved, the amendment to the Certificate of Incorporation will become effective upon filing of the Third Restated Certificate of Incorporation with the Delaware Secretary of State.
+Because an abstention on this proposal is not an affirmative vote, it will have the same effect as a vote against this proposal.
+Therefore, it is important that you vote your shares.